Skip to Content

 Can we bring in outside food at Sesame Place?

-Outside food and drinks are not permitted in Sesame Place.
+Outside food and drinks are not permitted in Sesame Place with the exception of one water bottle per person.
 You can leave and reenter the park if you want to pack a cooler and eat in your car.
+There are also picnic tables located in a grassy area near the premium parking lot.

 Sesame Place is the perfect amusement park for toddlers and preschoolers.
-Everything is geared toward their age group and almost every ride or attraction is accessible for them.
+Everything is geared toward their age group and almost every ride or attraction is accessible to them.
 There are also many quiet areas when you need to take a break.
-My 3 year old had a blast and can’t wait to go back again.
+My kids all had a blast and can’t wait to go back again.
+Don’t wait to plan your visit!
+Buy your discount Sesame Place tickets now!

 For more fun things to do near Sesame Place visit our articles about things to do in Philadelphia with kids.